The Viterbo Transfer as a Map of Spectra: Introduction and Statement of Results

-\chapter{Introduction and Statement of Results}
+\section{Introduction and Statement of Results}

-Let $L$ and $N$ be closed, $n$-dimensional, smooth manifolds, and let $\pi \colon T^*N \to N$ be the projection.
+Let $N$ be a closed $d$-dimensional smooth manifold, and let $\pi \colon T^*N \to N$ be the projection from the cotangent bundle of $N$ to $N$.
 The Liouville form (or canonical 1-form) $\lambda$ is defined by

-The 2-form $\omega=d\lambda$ is non-degenerate and thus defines a canonical symplectic structure on $T^*N$.
-An embedding $j\colon L \to T^*N$ is called Lagrange if $j^*\omega=dj^*\lambda=0$ and exact Lagrange if $j^*\lambda$ is exact.
-We assume from now on that $j$ is an exact Lagrange embedding.
+The 2-form $\omega=-d\lambda$ is non-degenerate and thus defines a canonical symplectic structure on $T^*N$.
+Let $L$ be another closed $d$-dimensional smooth manifold.
+An embedding $j\colon L \to T^*N$ is called Lagrangian if $j^*\omega=-dj^*\lambda=0$ and called exact Lagrangian if $j^*\lambda$ is exact.
+We assume from now on that $j$ is an exact Lagrangian embedding.
 The trivial examples of such embeddings are those which are Hamiltonian isotopic to the zero section.
-To this day no non-trivial examples have been found, and the nearby Lagrangian conjecture states that there are no other.
+To this day no non-trivial examples have been found, and the nearby Lagrangian conjecture states that there are no others.
+This is trivially true for $N=S^1$.

-Resently there has been much progress in this area.
-Specifically in \cite{Nadler} and \cite{FSS} it is proven, independently and in different ways, that under certain conditions $j$ is a homology equivalence.
-However, there is still the general case, and there is a big step from being a Homology equivalence to being Hamiltonian isotopic to the zero section.
+Recently there has been much progress in this area.
+Specifically in Nadler \cite{Nadler} and Fukaya, Seidel and Smith \cite{FSS} it is proven, independently, that under certain conditions $j$ is a homology equivalence.
+This has been extended by Abouzaid in \cite{Abou1} to prove that when the Maslov index vanishes then $j$ is a homotopy equivalence.
+Finally in \cite{MySympfib} we use results from this paper and some new methods to prove homology equivalence without any assumptions, and with Abouzaid we prove in general that $j$ is a homotopy equivalence.
+Furthermore, restrictions on the smooth structures and immersions classes has been found in certain cases (mostly spheres) in \cite{MR2874640}, \cite{smooth2} and \cite{immersions}.
+The latter uses results from this paper.
+Finally combining the homotopy equivalence result with the dimension dependent argument by Hind in \cite{MR2904911} proves that for $N=S^2$ or $N=\R P^2$ the exact Lagrangian $L$ is in fact Hamiltonian isotopic to the zero-section, thereby confirming the conjecture for these $N$.

 We denote the free loop space of a space $X$ by $\Lambda X$.
 In \cite{MR1617648}, Viterbo constructs a transfer map $(\Lambda j)^!$ on cohomology, such that